BEACHES IN BUDVA

 CRVENA GLAVICA AND GALION BEACH

 Not far away from St. Stefan is Crvena Glavica (Red Rock) beach with small seven beaches of different types and sizes but all with their backs to the reddish rocks and thick Mediterranean vegetation.
 Some of them are FKK (beaches for nudists).
-Some of the beaches can be accessed only from the sea because there is no trail from the mainland but at the end of the series the most popular beach of all, Galion beach, which has luxury beach furniture, restaurant, VIP area, and beach bar.
+Some of the beaches can be accessed only from the sea because there is no trail from the mainland but at the end of the series, the most popular beach of all is Galion Beach, which has luxury beach furniture, a restaurant, a VIP area, and a beach bar.